microprediction/timemachines/README.md

      -

 ### Limitations
 The simple interface is not well suited to problems where exogenous data comes and goes.
 You might consider a dictionary interface instead, as with the river package.
+It is also not well suited to fixed horizon forecasting if the data isn't sampled terribly regularly.